The Most Famous Oil Paintings Part 2

 This masterpiece is one of the greatest dutch oil paintings in history by Rembrandt

-This is a masterpiece we’re all impressed about by Claude Monet!
+"A masterpiece we’re all impressed about by Claude Monet!"

 This oil painting masterpiece is by Leonardo da Vinci, from around 1486-1490.

 The artwork presents a portrait of a woman who is identified as Cecilia Gallerani, it was probably painted at a time when she was the mistress of Lodovico Sforza, Duke of Milan and Leonardo was in the service of the Duke.
 The artwork is one of the most significant works in all of Western art.
 To your surprise, the painting was heavily over-painted and the entire background was darkened, not only that but also the dress below the ermine was retouched and a transparent veil being worn by the lady, matter of fact, was repainted to match the color of her hair.

 The Storm on the Sea of Galilee Oil Painting